Skip to main content

 Carcinogenicity

 Carcinogenicity is the ability of a substance to cause cancer.
-Some peptides, by virtue of their action, are carcinogenic.
+Some peptides, by virtue of their action, are potentially and incidentally carcinogenic.
 A good example of this is growth hormone secretagogues — peptides that facilitate growth hormone secretion — whose capacity to promote physical growth can trigger the growth and spread of tumors.
 For that reason, peptides such as sermorelin, tesamorelin, and CJC-1295 are contraindicated for people with active cancer, as well as those with a personal or familial history of cancer.

 These are only the prominent issues associated with some of the better-known therapeutic peptides.
 When you more thoroughly explore the peptide pantheon, you’ll find that more obscure peptide treatments have been known to cause other life-threatening issues such as:

-• Heart toxicity (cesium chloride)
+• Heart toxicity (by cesium chloride)

-• Arrhythmias (cesium chloride, domperidone)
+• Arrhythmias (by cesium chloride and domperidone)

-• Kidney injury (germanium sesquioxide)
+• Kidney injury (by germanium sesquioxide)

 Current legal status of therapeutic peptides